 Jay Scott began his news career in suburban Minneapolis, where the prep school paper he edited was voted best in the US.
 Jay was the number-one rated DJ, radio news anchor, and a TV news anchor in Palm Springs, California.
 His wife, Katherine, who grew up in Great Falls and Big Sandy, is a retired mental health professional.
 His daughter, Holly, was the number one debater at Capital High.
 She attended both Montana State University and the University of Montana, and is an Administrative Assistant for the Department of Environmental Quality.

 Jay is also recognized as a national leader in Internet broadcasts.
-The "Morning Update" is Montana's first morning news to be available on the Web, until streaming had to be ended by copyright conflicts over commercials from ABC.
+The "Morning Update" was Montana's first morning news to be available on the Web, until streaming had to be ended by copyright conflicts over commercials from ABC.

 Jay also has extensive experience on stage: he played Captain Keller in the Grandstreet Theater production of TheMiracle Worker, and has played the Stage Manager in Our Town, Harold Hill in The Music Man, andbothProfessor Henry Higgins and Col. Hugh Pickeringin My Fair Lady.

 Jay also has an extensive background in sports officiating and broadcasting.
 You can check that out on the KBLL Sports page.

 Jay is on Facebook as Jay Scott, and on Twitter at #jayscottkbll

 The following is a transcript of Jay Scott's original news broadcast of Tuesday, April 10th, 2012:

 "It is the nature of the news business that we have to report bad news.
 It is never easy, but this next will be very difficult for this reporter.
 I pass this on to you with a very heavy heart.